SPIRITUAL, MORAL, SOCIAL & CULTURAL EDUCATION

 • An appreciation of and respect for diversity in faith, opinion and sexuality.

 • A pursuit of fairness in our dealings with others, on a personal and an institutional level.

 • Promotion of civic responsibility and participation in community life.

 • Support for those who cannot easily support themselves for a range of reasons, or those struck by disaster.

 • An appreciation of the cultural traditions and canon of work (musical, visual, dramatic, intellectual and sporting) that make up the sum of British culture and a commitment to promote access to the wealth of these traditions.

-We believe that by systematically ensuring that that these values inform our practice as a school and our behaviour as individuals we will and do promote a positive citizenship, a sound basis for learning and increased life chances.
+We believe that by systematically ensuring that these values inform our practice as a school and our behaviour as individuals we will and to promote a positive citizenship, a sound basis for learning and increased life chances.

 Our educational programme covers a broad variety of issues that range from the personal such as mental health, relationships and bullying to awareness of societal topics such as religion, racism and gang violence.
 These themes are sensitively covered at a level that is appropriate to individual year groups.